 Extracting domain names from web addresses...

-Web addresses are made up of lots of elements to help your computer find the website.
-In addition to the domain name, they may also include the communication method used (eg https or http), any subdomains, the pages or other resources requested, and other parameters as well.
+Web addresses are made up of lots of elements to help your computer find the website and page you're looking for.
+In addition to the domain name, they may also include the communication method used (eg https or http), any subdomains (where you normally see the www), the pages requested, and other parameters as well.

 The steps to identifying the domain name from a web address are:

 - Start from the far left of the address and read right.
-Ignore the "http://" or "https://" and then read everything up to the next "/" character.
-If there is no "http://" or "https://" then simply read everything from the far left up to the first "/".
+Ignore the http:// or https:// (if there is one) and simply read everything up to the next "/" character.

-- What you have now is the part of the address that locates the website, being made up of several text labels seperated by dots.
-Each label becomes more localised as you read it from right-to-left - if it was a postal address it might be something like: housenumber.streetname.city.country
+- What you have now is the part of the address that locates the website, being made up of several text labels seperated by dots (each of these are more specific the further left it is).
+You can think of these as being a bit like a postal address in the structure of:

 For example from the web address: